 Have a one-day mini escape

 The Monday before Cup Day isn’t technically a holiday, and some unfortunate souls still have to front up to work in the middle of everyone else’s four-day weekend.
 If this is you, never fear!
+Just because you live in the city doesn't mean you can't get away for a day.
 There are plenty of great places within day tripping distance of Melbourne that are well worth a visit.
 Try the Dandenongs for great pies and ye olde lolly shops, or head to Kyneton and Woodend where you can visit the Holgate Brewhouse for a tasting paddle, or have your own picnic at Hanging Rock.

 Enjoy a kid-friendly staycation